Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 To support hot plug-in and unplug-out, the system needs to subscribe line card event and re-apply configuration when line card status changes.

-In SONiC system, the “PortsOrch” will subscribe port change event, and doing action when port change.So portsOrch also involves the tasks of line card hot swapping.
-Since the system is only for 100G line card currently and the config_db.json will contain all ports configuration, the “PortsOrch” only need do “config load” action when receiving line card change event.
+In SONiC system, the “PortsOrch” will subscribe port change event, and doing action when port change.So portsOrch also involves the tasks of line card hot swapping. config_db.json will contain all ports configuration, the “PortsOrch” need do “config load” action when receiving line card change event.
 This will trigger system to reconfigure all ports again.
 The “config load” action will not affect ongoing traffic.
 So the Plug-in/Unplug-out action will not affect ongoing traffic.

 Following chart shows the reconfiguration flow in SONiC.